Antonymaged/quizz_app/README.md

 </div>

-A modern, interactive Internet Technology quiz application with a beautiful neomorphic UI design.
+A modern, interactive quiz application with a beautiful neomorphic UI design.
 Features multiple question types, theme switching, detailed review section, and a sleek animation system.
 Built with pure frontend technologies for outstanding performance.